 The audit tools should be used anonymously with the results kept private by the individual.

-The example timetable for a full day workshop includes a session using audit tools and is scheduled to provide input into the planning exercise during a Full Day Workshop.
+The example timetable for a workshop includes an optional session using audit tools and is scheduled to provide input into the planning exercise during a Dignity Workshop.

 The two self audit tools are: